Bigtayl/Front-end-only-/README.md

-# Besinova - Frontend-Only Flutter App
+# Besinova - Frontend-Only Flutter App,

 A clean, frontend-only Flutter application for nutrition and health management.
 This is a presentation-focused UI project with no backend dependencies.